unahouExosite/docs/portals/README.md

 }
 ```

-* `"config"` is dashboard configuration which is limited to 16MB characters.
+* `"config"` is the dashboard configuration, limited to 16MB of characters.
-    * `"layout"` is dashboard layout.
+    * `"layout"` is the dashboard layout.
-        * `"cols"` means 1 column by 2 grids, e.g. 2 columns equal to 4 grids.
+        * `"cols"` means 1 column by 2 grids, 2 columns equal 4 grids and so on.
-        * `"gravity"` provides dashboard layout alignment.
+        * `"gravity"` provides the dashboard layout alignment.
-    * `"widgets"` provides each widget configuration on the dashboard.
+    * `"widgets"` provides each widget's configuration on the dashboard.
-* `"description"` is dashboard description which is limited to 255 characters.
+* `"description"` is a dashboard's description, limited to 255 characters.
 * `"id"` is a 10 digit dashboard identifier.
-* `"location"` is dashboard location which is limited to 255 characters.
+* `"location"` is dashboard location, limited to 255 characters.
-* `"name"` is a descriptive name which is limited to 50 characters and must be unique under corresponding portal.
+* `"name"` is a descriptive name, limited to 50 characters and must be unique under the Portal.
-* `"portalId"` is a 10 digit identifier of portal.
+* `"portalId"` is a 10 digit identifier of a Portal.
 * `"public"` provides public read-only access.
-If set to true, it makes the dashboard readable by any user.
-If set to false, the dashboard is readable only by any user who has dashboard view or portal manage permission.
+If set to true, it will make the dashboard readable by any user.
+If set to false, the dashboard will be readable only by users with permission to view the dashboard or to manage the Portal.

-### Data source object
+### Data Source Object

-A data source object describes a Portals time series data source.
+A data source object contains information on a Portal's time series data source.

 ```
 {